sjitech/proxy-login-automator/README.md

 # proxy-login-automator
-Automatically inject user/password to proxy server(HTTP/HTTPS), so you do not need to input password manually.
+A local proxy which forward requests to real proxy with password injected, even for proxies defined inside PAC.

+- The proxy means proxy server for HTTP/HTTPS browsing.

-This is done by create a local proxy server as trampoline to real proxy server.
+- This is done by create a local proxy server as a trampoline to real proxy server.
-You need change your proxy config to use the local proxy server.
+You change your browser's proxy config to use the local proxy server so that you can browse internt without being asked for user/password.

-[PAC(proxy auto configuration)](https://en.wikipedia.org/wiki/Proxy_auto-config) is also supported.
-Child proxy servers (defined in PAC) which require user/password will also be automated by dynamically created trampolines.
+- Can act as a [PAC(proxy auto configuration)](https://en.wikipedia.org/wiki/Proxy_auto-config) server if real proxy provides PAC.
+In this case, each real proxy server defined in PAC will be dynamically replaced with a local proxy which forward requests to real proxy with password injected.

 ## Usage